NW-PaGe/ncov/README.md

 To include more contextualization, one could use the Full SARS-Covo2 Remote Dataset for the contextual sequences, however doing so may require AWS Batch to subsample from the dataset.

-- **Sequence Data**: GenBank SARS-Cov-2 data from Datasets and Nextstrain.org SC2 Remote Dataset sourced GenBank
+- **Sequence Data**: GenBank SARS-Cov-2 data from NCBI Datasets and Nextstrain.org SC2 Remote Dataset sourced GenBank
-- **Metadata**: GenBank SARS-Cov-2 data from Datasets, Nextstrain.org SC2 Remote Dataset sourced GenBank and WA DOH county-level data
+- **Metadata**: GenBank SARS-Cov-2 data from NCBI Datasets, Nextstrain.org SC2 Remote Dataset sourced GenBank and WA DOH county-level data
 - **Expected Inputs**:
     - `ncov_wa/data/county_metadata.csv` (contains most recent line list of GenBank accession number and Washington State county designation)
     -  Other sequencing and metadata will be automatically downloaded and ingested as part of the pipeline